 Before you begin planting your permaculture garden, it’s important to prepare the garden beds according to sustainable practices.
 That means using compost where you can, not tilling the soil, and gathering mulch for soil cover.
 The idea is not to disrupt the soil as much as possible while fostering a healthy environment for your plants to thrive.

 Now you’re ready for planting!
 A great permaculture garden uses both perennials and annuals, as well as smart companion planting.
-Remember, you are creating a garden that lives in harmony, and that means using crops and plants that do not compete with one another.
+You are creating a garden that lives in harmony, and that means using plants not competing with each other.
 Review these tips for creating a perfect perennial garden, and don’t forget to brush up on your companion planting skills.
 For a successful permaculture garden, it is imperative you stick with native plants to your region; otherwise they will not survive and your garden’s life cycle will be cut short.

 Once your plants are in the ground, watch and maintain your permaculture garden as it grows!
-No permaculture garden is the same, so don’t hesitate to adjust your garden as seasons go by and you see what it working and what is not.
-As long as you keep sustainability at the forefront of your gardening practices, you are working towards a permaculture lifestyle where all the living things are happy and harmonious (including you!).
+No permaculture garden is the same, so don’t hesitate to adjust your garden as seasons go by.
+You will see what it working and what is not.
+As long as you keep sustainability in mind, you are working towards a lifestyle where all the living things are happy and harmonious.
+This includes you!

 Ready for more great gardening guidance?
 Join Rozanne’s Inner Circle for the top tips delivered straight to your inbox.